RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_ui_controller_class_bil.md

 Declare the Class in the File Type Component Builder --

-For the plug-in settings UI to become visible in <Var:ProductName>, the File Type Component Builder file needs to include the following method.
+For the plug-in settings UI to become visible in Var:ProductName, the File Type Component Builder file needs to include the following method.
 You may open the **.sdlfiletype* file in a text editor, then search for <```WinFormSettingsPageIds```>, and add the node to the list of settings page IDs.

 ![excel_verifier_simplified_gui](images/excel_verifier_simplified_gui.jpg)